theSage21/fastClass/README.rst

 times.
 Here's an alternative way of doing 'classes' in which method calling is faster than normal classes in Python.

+A common pattern in web apps is to have a Class per table in an ORM and then have a 'manager' class for that table.
+This manager is created only once and is used throughout the app which means method execution times are what matter and not instance creation time.

-Of course this comes wiht drawbacks so use it wisely.
+Of course this comes with drawbacks so use it wisely.

 Run `python -m fastclass.bench` to get this::